xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 Note: The addon will export the socket with +90 degrees on X. You have an option for this in addon preferences
 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocSocket90degrees.jpg">

+Note2: (For next update) Blender not allowing you to have multiple objects having the same name.
+If you need multiple objects with the same socketnames you can set a custom name used at export in Collisions and Sockets panel.

 # Level of details
 This works only on StaticMesh with importing.